Forte-Service-Company-Ltd/float128/README.md

 For this reason, it is important to use the functions `toFloat()` and `toPackedFloat()` since these functions will normalize the numbers automatically.

 _Note: It is encouraged to store the numbers as floating-point values, and not to convert them to fixed-point numbers or any other conversion that might truncate the significand digits as this will mean nothing less than loss of precision._

+### Representation of zero

+Zero is a special case in this library.
+It is the only number which mantissa is represented by all zeros.
+Its exponent is the smallest possible which is -16384.